guzelcihad/android-nodemcu-connection/README.md

 # android-nodemcu-connection
+This is a basic led blink example using #android and #esp8266 nodemcu.
 The main purpose of this application is how to connect android device to esp8266 nodemcu lolin.

-###Requirements
-* asd
-*asd